 Alcoholics Anonymous (AA)

-Alcoholics Anonymous or AA is an organization that is available worldwide.
+Alcoholics Anonymous or AA is an international organization.
 It was founded by Dr. Bob Smith and Bill Wilson in 1935.
-AA aims to create rapport among former alcoholics and provide support to one another throughout their road to recovery.
+AA aims to create rapport among former alcoholics and provide support to promote recovery.

-The world-renowned organization provides meetings with groups of people that have similar struggles with alcohol addiction.
-During the meetings, these individuals share their daily struggles, especially with alcohol addiction, how it created an impact on their lives, and how they were able to overcome it.
+The organization features meetings with groups of people who have similar struggles with alcohol addiction.
+During the meetings, individuals share their lives.
+They discuss their thoughts about alcohol addiction, how addiction has impacted their lives, and how they are facing addiction.

 Narcotics Anonymous (NA)

-Narcotics Anonymous (NA) is another type of support group that is based on the principles of AA.
-It is a worldwide organization that caters to people recovering from drug abuse and addiction.
+Narcotics Anonymous (NA) is another type of support group that is based on the principles of Alcoholics Anonymous (AA).
+It is a worldwide organization that assists people recovering from drug abuse and addiction.
 NA holds more than 30,000 meetings weekly in more than 100 countries around the world.

 Like AA, NA also applies the 12-step program to help recovering drug abusers overcome their addiction.
-The group also meets regularly to share their struggles with drug addiction and motivate each other to steer away from drugs for good.
+NA group members meet regularly to share their struggles with drug addiction and motivate each other to avoid drugs.

 Short for Self-Management and Recovery Training, SMART Recovery is an alternative to 12-step support groups.
-SMART Recovery aims to help individuals recover from alcoholism and other types of addictions.
-SMART also aims to help these struggling individuals, as well as their friends and loved ones, cope with their post-rehab lives.
-Unlike AA and NA, the SMART Recovery program is based on scientific facts and research to help people make healthier choices in life.
+SMART Recovery aims to help people recover from alcoholism and other types of addictions.

+The organization strives to help individuals, friends, and loved ones create fulfilling post-rehab lives.
+Unlike AA and NA, the SMART Recovery organization uses scientific facts and research to help people make healthier choices in life.

-An addiction counselor is there to provide unwavering and unbiased support for recovering addicts currently in a treatment program.
-They are also responsible for creating a structured treatment plan, therapy session, and post-therapy care.
-They also provide emotional support to the patients to ensure their successful recovery.
+Addiction counselors provide nonjudgmental and unbiased support for recovering addicts in treatment programs.
+They create structured treatment plans, plan and conduct therapy sessions, and help arrange post-therapy care.
+They provide emotional support to clients to ensure their successful recovery.

-Inpatient rehab centers are often recommended for drug abusers who are struggling with chronic addiction as well as those suffering from mental or behavioral disorders.
-Normally, in-patient rehab facilities provide structured treatment programs that address all aspects of a person’s addiction.
+Inpatient rehab centers are often recommended for people who abuse drugs and are struggling with chronic addiction as well as for people who have mental or behavioral disorders.
+Inpatient rehab facilities provide structured treatment programs that address all aspects of a person’s addiction.

-Outpatient rehabilitation facilities offer the same treatments as inpatient treatment centers.
-However, the difference with inpatient rehab is that outpatient rehab allows patients to recover in the comfort of their own homes.
-Patients can still do their usual daily tasks and attend treatment sessions as per schedule.
+Outpatient rehabilitation facilities offer many of the same treatments as inpatient treatment centers.
+Unlike inpatient rehab facilities, outpatient rehab programs allow clients to recover in the comfort of their own homes.
+Clients may fulfill their usual tasks and attend treatment sessions.

 Sober Living Homes

-Sober living homes are a type of temporary housing for patients recovering from addiction.
-These kinds of homes are private, business, or charity-owned establishments.
-More so, these temporary housing facilities are located in a peaceful and quiet area to provide a conducive environment to recover.
+When people leave rehab centers, they sometimes move into sober living homes for a short time.
+Sober living homes serve as temporary housing for clients who are recovering from addiction.
+The homes are private, business, or charity-owned establishments.
+The housing facilities are often located in peaceful and quiet areas to provide conducive environments to recover.

 Expectations are high for residents living in sober living homes.
-They should exercise responsibility for their daily lives as well as their promise to overcome addiction.
-Likewise, they should follow house rules and avoid breaking them.
+They should exercise responsibility for their daily lives and continue to work to overcome addiction.
+In addition, they should follow house rules and avoid breaking them.
 These are important steps to ensure addiction recovery.

 Addiction Treatment Medications

-As mentioned, some treatments require using certain medications to treat addiction.
-Such medications are used for different purposes such as managing withdrawal symptoms, reducing cravings, and treating other health disorders.
-These medications can work best when combined or complimented with a structured addiction treatment program.
+Some treatments use certain medications to treat addiction.
+Such medications are used for different purposes, including managing withdrawal symptoms, reducing cravings, and treating other health disorders.
+These medications may work best when combined with structured addiction treatment programs.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), medications were used by treatment facilities in around 80 percent of detoxification processes.
-Among medications used to counter the effects of addiction are certain medications that counter the effects of opioids, nicotine, alcohol, and even alleviate symptoms of mental health conditions.
+According to the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA), treatment facilities used medications in around 80 percent of detoxification (detox) processes.
+Medications were used to fight addiction and counter the effects of opioids, nicotine, and alcohol.
+The medications also helped alleviate symptoms of mental health conditions.